 The Birmingham Promise will create new career and college opportunities for graduates of Birmingham City Schools.
 It will also help meet the workforce needs of Birmingham’s current and future employers.
 The program has two tracks:

 Tuition Assistancethat covers college costs for Birmingham high school graduates.

 Apprenticeships that provide Birmingham high school students with jobs and career experience to prepare them for post-graduation career opportunities.

-As a first step, Birmingham City School graduates of the Class of 2020 are now eligible to apply for apprenticeships and scholarships.
+As a first step, Birmingham City School graduates of the Class of 2020 will be the first to receive Promise support in Fall 2020.

 The Birmingham Promise will give our graduates better opportunities and tools for success and help our businesses meet their workforce needs now and into the future.
 Based on other cities' experience, The Birmingham Promise could...